Quick answer

 Full disclosure: this is us.

 Sprite AI generates pixel art from text descriptions.
 Describe what you want — "knight with silver armor, side view, 32×32" — and you get a game-ready sprite in seconds.
-It's not an editor replacement.
-It's for when you need 20 character concepts before lunch, or you're a programmer who can't draw but needs real assets.
+Built for the case where you need 20 character concepts before lunch, or you're a programmer who can't draw but needs real assets.

 Pixilart — the community pick